 She shivered and pulled the tissue-thin blanket over her shoulders.
-Every day the air cooled by significant degrees and she knew winter was coming on.
+Every day the air cooled by significant degrees so she knew winter was coming on.
 While it was hard to be grateful for anything her captors did, she’d nearly cried when they handed the small blanket to her.
-Captured operatives did their best not to show emotion, but as hope of rescue leeched away, that had been harder to control.
+Captured operatives did their best not to show emotion, but as hope of rescue leeched away from her, that had been harder to control.
 It didn’t matter now, though.
 She was going to die in a cold, dark cell in central Afghanistan.
 The thought chilled her on the inside.

-The clanging of the door down the hall signaled it was almost time for the next meal.
+The clanging of the door down the hall signaled that it was time for the next meal.
 She drew in a breath, then wished she hadn’t, as her stomach rolled even thinking about the watery bean soup and crust of bread she’d been living on.
-Her captors had tried to use spices and spinach to make it more palatable, but Zaya still had to choke it down.
+Her captors had tried to use spices and spinach to make it somewhat edible, but Zaya still had to choke it down.
 The smell of the spices mixed with unwashed bodies and waste made her want to retch.
-She pulled the blanket over her nose and breathed through her mouth to calm her stomach a bit.
-Even with the revolting food and resulting odor, she still had hunger pangs.
+She pulled the blanket over her nose and breathed through her mouth to calm her stomach.
+Even with the revolting food and surrounding odors, she still had hunger pangs.
 They were a strange comfort now, a reminder that her body was functioning and could still feel.

 Some days she wished she couldn’t.

-In a few minutes, the small metal piece cut out of the door lifted and a bowl was shoved in.
+The small section cut out of the metal door lifted and a bowl was shoved in.
 If she didn’t eat within the next ten minutes, the bowl would be taken away, but Zaya didn’t care.
-She turned her back and closed her eyes.
-It was over.
+She lay near the door, the food an arm’s length away, but turned her back and closed her eyes.
 She couldn’t do this anymore.

 Just let me die.

-The thought flitted through her mind and she fought it for a moment.
+The thought flitted through her mind, and she fought it for a moment.
 Only cowards gave up.
 She could stay strong until Julian found her.
-But even with all his resources and the Griffin Force at his disposal he hadn’t been able to do it so far.
+But even with all his resources and the Griffin Force at his disposal, he hadn’t been able to do it so far.
 Maybe the mission to save her was destined to fail.
 She knew that would torment him.
 Julian hated to admit he couldn’t do something.
-His drive for success was what made him good at his job.
+His drive for success was what made him the best.
 But with every day she spent in captivity, it looked like Nazer al-Raimi had won the battle and maybe the war.
-Fighting terrorism had cost her everything and having a front-row seat to their failure was salt in the wound.
+Fighting terrorism had cost her everything, and having a front-row seat to their failure was salt in the wound.
 It was over.
 She couldn’t fight the inevitable.
 She was too tired to go on.

 Closing her eyes, she finally went to the corner of her mind she rarely allowed herself to go.
 Laughing in the sunshine with Julian.
-Teasing him about the premature gray hairs in his beard.
+Teasing him about the premature gray in his beard.
 Kissing him in their favorite coffee shop.
 Tears burned her eyelids.
 She’d never thought he’d give up looking for her, but maybe he had.
 How else could she explain the fact that she was still here?
 She pulled the blanket tighter.
-Being a covert operative had been her lifelong dream, but those dreams had never ended in a filthy cell where no one would ever find her.
-But, maybe it was for the best that they hadn’t.
-Then they’d never know she’d stopped fighting and given up.
+Being a covert operative had been her lifelong dream, but those dreams had never ended alone in a filthy cell.
+But, maybe it was for the best that they hadn’t found her.
+Then they’d never know she’d stopped fighting and had given up.

 It hadn’t been that way at first.
 They’d moved her several times during her first two weeks of captivity and she’d spent her time plotting escape attempts.
 Each one had met with failure and beatings.
-That’s when they’d taken to drugging her and then she’d ultimately ended up in a basement prison.
-Trying to keep track of the days, she made markings on the wall, but when her guard had found them, she’d been moved farther down the hall to this darker cell, which looked like a Medieval dungeon.
-She’d paced her prison, exercised her body and mind to try to stay strong.
-Hope had burned bright then, but eventually, with barely any food and injuries that wouldn’t heal, Zaya didn’t have the energy to fight.
+That’s when they’d started using drugs to keep her docile, and then she’d ultimately ended up in this basement prison.
+Trying to keep track of the days, she’d made markings on the wall, but when her guard found them, she’d been moved farther down the hall to this darker cell, which looked like a medieval dungeon.
+She’d paced her prison, exercised her body and mind, to try to stay strong.
+Hope had burned bright then, but eventually, with barely any food and injuries that wouldn’t heal, Zaya no longer had the energy to fight.
 She was ready for death and hoped it came quickly.

 I can survive one more day, she told herself.
 Hang on for just one more.

 “I’ve told you everything.”
 Her voice sounded weak to her own ears.
-She was so tired.
-Maybe hanging on for one more day wasn’t the best idea after all.
+She was so tired and didn’t have the strength for another beating.

-He opened the cell and took a step inside until he towered over her.
+He opened the cell and took a step inside towering over her.
 If she were standing, even with her 5’8” frame, they’d be nose to nose, but he rarely allowed that.
 He liked to feel bigger than he was and forced everyone to sit or kneel in front of him, as if he were a king of some sort.
-If they refused, he put them in the box— a narrow wooden contraption that only allowed the person inside to be in a kneeling position.
-Saif would leave her there for hours.
-She still had scars on her knees from her many trips to the box.
+If they refused, he put them in the box— a narrow wooden contraption that compelled the person inside into a kneeling position.
+Saif had left her there for hours.
+Her knees still had scars from her many trips to the box.
 But with his whip in hand, Zaya knew today’s visit wasn’t about feeling superior or sending her to the box.
 He wanted answers and would punish her to get them.
 The soup she’d just eaten roiled in her stomach.
-She couldn’t live through another session with Saif.
+She couldn’t endure through another session with Saif.
 Hanging on was starting to sound like the worst idea she’d ever had.

 He toed her knee with his boot.
-“I think you need one more chance to truly tell me everything.”
+“I think you need a bit more encouragement to truly tell me everything.”

 “There’s nothing more to tell, I swear it.”
 She backed herself against the wall.
 “Please.
 I don’t know anything.”

 Saif chuckled, a sadistic echo that radiated prickles of dread down her spine.
 “But I think you do.”
-He nodded to the guard behind him, who stepped forward to take the candlestick from Saif so he could grab Zaya by the arm.
-She knocked over the bowl trying to get her feet under her, but he didn’t wait and dragged her down the hall.
+He nodded to the guard behind him, who stepped forward to take the candlestick from Saif, who then grabbed Zaya by the arm.
+She knocked over the bowl trying to find her balance, but he merely dragged her behind him down the hall.

 She knew the room he was taking her to like the back of her hand.
-A metal table was in the middle of it with restraints to hold down her hands and feet.
-When she didn’t answer his questions, he would whip the tender soles and palms.
+A metal table was in the middle of it with restraints for her hands and feet.
+When she didn’t answer his questions, he would whip the sensitive soles of her feet and palms of her hands.
 It was his specialty.

-He pushed her inside.
 “Get on the table,” he ordered and watched as she hauled herself to a standing position.
-Pain arced through her heels as she stood, still sore from their last session.
+Pain arced through her heels, still sore from their last session.
 Gritting her teeth, she sat on the edge of the table.
 She didn’t have a choice.
-Resisting would only make things worse, and it would take weeks to recover.
+There were consequences to resisting being tied down, and it would take weeks to recover.
 If she did as he asked, their time together and her recovery would be shorter.

 He didn’t approach her right away, but she could feel his eyes staring.
 “We don’t have to do this, you know.
-Just tell me about Julian Bennet and your suffering will be over.”
+Just tell me about Julian Bennet’s life– he places he goes, the people he cares about– and your suffering will be over.”
 His words were soft, deceiving.
-She knew what he said was a lie, but part of her wanted it to be true.
-When she didn’t respond, he touched her foot with the handle of the whip.
-That maneuver was a technique he used to scare her, but today, resignation mixed with her fear, making it seem more bearable.
+She knew what he said was a lie, but part of her wanted it to be true, if only to make the pain stop.
+When she didn’t respond, he touched her foot with the whip handle.
+He used that maneuver to scare her, but today, resignation mixed with her fear, making his techniques seem more bearable.

-Julian.
-Did Saif want to know that Julian liked his coffee black with only one cream and no sugar?
+Tell him about Julian?
+Did Saif want to know that Julian liked his coffee black with only a dollop of cream and no sugar?
 That he had a cat named Milo?
-Probably not.
-He wanted to know about Griffin Force, black sites, how much Julian knew about Nazer al-Raimi’s network.
-Things that would be like signing Julian’s death warrant if she revealed them.
+No. He wanted to know about Griffin Force, Julian’s resources, their black sites, and how much Julian knew about Nazer al-Raimi’s network.
+Revealing anything would be like signing Julian’s death warrant.
 “I’ve already told you.
-I was a runner.
+I was only a runner.
 I never met Julian.”

-The whip snapped over her left foot, and she clenched her teeth.
-He would go easy on her at first, the whipping slow and excruciating until she didn’t give him the answers she wanted.
-Then it got ugly.
+The whip snapped her left foot, and she clenched her teeth.
+He would go easy on her at first, whipping slowly until she refused to give him the answers he wanted.
+Then it would get ugly.

 “I know you aren’t a runner.
 You were seen with him.”
 He got down in her face, his mouth twisted into a snarl.
 “How many operatives has he recruited for Griffin Force?”